alastairreid/RelatedWork/_papers/muller:vmcai:2016.md

 can be used to allow shared read-only access.

-A relatively unusual feature of Viper is that it has first-class support for [magic wands] "——∗" (the implication operator from separation logic).
+A relatively unusual feature of Viper is that it has first-class support for [magic wand]s "——∗" (the implication operator from separation logic).
 There is a nice discussion of how using magic wands simplifies reasoning about partial verisons of data structures and,